digicatapult/sqnc-matchmaker-api/README.md

 These are the top level physical concepts in the system.
 They are the top level RESTful path segments.
 Note that different states of an entity will **NOT** be represented as different top level entities.

-- `v1/capacity`
+- `v1/demandA`
-- `v1/order`
+- `v1/demandB`
 - `v1/match2`

+Note the meaning in the API of `demandA` and `demandB` are abstract and use-case dependent.
+For example in the case of a logistics matching service where one provider has an `order` to be moved and another has some `capacity` to move orders one might represent an  `order` as a `demandA` and a `capacity` as a `demandB`.
+Interpretation of these labels is entirely by convention.

 Additionally, there is the `attachment` entity which returns an `id` to be used when preparing entity updates to attach files.

 ### Entity queries

 Entity queries allow the API user to list those entities (including a query) and to get a specific entity.
-For `order` for example:
+For `demandA` for example:

-- `GET /v1/capacity` - get all capacities
+- `GET /v1/demandA` - get all demandAs
-- `GET /v1/capacity/{capacityId}` - get a capacity by ID
+- `GET /v1/demandA/{demandAId}` - get a demandA by ID

 ### Entity creation

 Allows the creation of an initial local state for an entity.
 Note this is essentially just to establish an internal identifier for the entity and **the state is not shared across the blockchain network at this point**.

-- `POST /v1/capacity`
+- `POST /v1/demandB`

 ### Entity updates

 Allows different kind of updates to be prepared and applied to an entity.
-For example, a `capacity` must be submitted via a `creation` action.
+For example, a `demandB` must be submitted via a `creation` action.

-- `POST /v1/capacity/{capacityId}/creation` - create a creation `creation` transaction and send it to the blockchain.
+- `POST /v1/demandB/{demandBId}/creation` - create a creation `creation` transaction and send it to the blockchain.
-- `GET /v1/capacity/{capacityId}/creation` - list a capacity's `creation` transactions and their status.
+- `GET /v1/demandB/{demandBId}/creation` - list a demandB's `creation` transactions and their status.
-- `GET /v1/capacity/{capacityId}/creation/{creationId}` - get the details of a capacity `creation` transaction.
+- `GET /v1/demandB/{demandBId}/creation/{creationId}` - get the details of a demandB `creation` transaction.

 ### Attachment API